roibot10/GTAVBattleRoyaleMod/README.md

 # GTAV-BattleRoyale

 A fully functional Battle Royale mod for Grand Theft Auto V, built in C# using ScriptHookV .NET.
-Written in 2020 by [@mrroibot](https://github.com/mrroibot) — solo, without AI assistance, and with zero Stack Overflow resources due to GTA V modding's legal gray area at the time.
+Written in 2020 by [roibot](https://github.com/roibot10) — solo, without AI assistance, and with zero Stack Overflow resources due to GTA V modding's legal gray area at the time.
 Forum threads, the ScriptHookV API headers, and the GTA V Native DB were the only references.

 > **Preserved as-is from 2020.** This repository exists as a portfolio artifact.
 The code reflects a real working project, not a cleaned-up retrospective.
 Comments, debug notifications, and rough edges are intentional — they're part of the story.

+---

+## Context

+I wrote this in 2020 while learning C#, less than a month into the language, coming from a Java background in school, and long before AI, not even Stack Overflow (GTA modding's legal gray area made code examples scarce).
+Resources were GTAForums threads, the ScriptHookV API headers, and the GTA V Native DB.

+I never finished it.
+Got a job offer and moved on.
+Found the code in 2026 and apparently it was more complete than I remembered.

+— Roi, 2026

 ---